nloyfer/UXM_deconv/tutorial/README.md

 ## Tutorial
 ### Data and regions
 #### Input samples
 For this short tutorial, we will use the following publicly available samples from the [Roadmap Epigenomic Project](https://www.nature.com/articles/nature14248).
-The fastq files were downloaded from [GEO](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE16256), and mapped to hg19 using [bwa-meth](https://github.com/brentp/bwa-meth). `pat` files were generated using `wgbstools bam2pat`, and finally, the large `pat` files were sliced (using `wgbstools view -L` and `wgbstools index`) into small pat files, containing only reads mapped to regions listed in the bed file `Markers.U25.bed` (see below).
+The fastq files were downloaded from [GEO](https://www.ncbi.nlm.nih.gov//geo/query/acc.cgi?acc=GSE16256), and mapped to hg19 using [bwa-meth](https://github.com/brentp/bwa-meth). `pat` files were generated using `wgbstools bam2pat`, and finally, the large `pat` files were sliced (using `wgbstools view -L` and `wgbstools index`) into small pat files, containing only reads mapped to regions listed in the reference atlas.

-#### Markers
-We will be using a set of differentialy methylated regions / markers found and published in [Loyfer *et al.* (2022)](https://www.biorxiv.org/content/10.1101/2022.01.24.477547v1) (Supplemental table S4).
-They are the top (up to) 25 specifically unmethylated blocks for each of 39 healthy human cell types.
-They are listed here in file `Markers.U25.bed`.

 | SRX  | Tissue  |  Donor |